-Onboarding software is designed to both engage new employees before they start and automate and streamline the administrative tasks associated with bringing a new employee into the company.
+Onboarding software is designed to better engage new hires before they start and automate and streamline the HR administrative tasks associated with bringing a new employee into the company.
 They help businesses deliver an engaging experience that promotes the organisation culture, builds trust and fosters commitment.

 Onboarding systems also dramatically reduce HR administration overheads and help improve compliance by automating many labour-intensive processes, saving time and helping to ensure key activities don’t get overlooked.
 These can range from distributing and tracking essential paperwork to notifying others, such as IT, facilities managers or finance departments of activities that need to be completed before – and after – a new employee starts.

 1. Welcoming onboarding portals

 First impressions are essential, so it’s important to make sure that your welcome portals not only look good but can be quickly and cost-effectively tailored to reflect your brand, and deliver content your new joiners will appreciate.
 These are the features to look out for:

 With the option to easily upload your own logo and images.